John Joseph McCort: Auxiliary Bishop of Philadelphia

-Following Prendergast's death a little over a year later in February 1918, there was considerable public support for McCort's appointment as archbishop.
+Following Prendergast's death in February 1918, there was considerable public support in Philadelphia for McCort's appointment as archbishop.
 However, the appointment ultimately went to Dennis Joseph Dougherty, the Bishop of Buffalo and McCort's former colleague at St. Charles Borromeo Seminary.
 McCort had a strained relationship with Dougherty, especially after McCort resigned from several diocesan positions following Dougherty's appointment.

 Bishop of Altoona

-On January 27, 1920, McCort was appointed coadjutor bishop with the right of succession to Bishop Eugene A. Garvey of the Diocese of Altoona.
-Upon Garvey's death on October 22 that year, McCort succeeded him as the second Bishop of Altoona.
+On January 27, 1920, McCort was appointed coadjutor bishop with the right of succession to Bishop Eugene A. Garvey of Altoona.
+Upon Garvey's death on October 22, 1920, McCort succeeded him as the second bishop of Altoona.

 Upon McCort's arrival in 1920, the Diocese of Altoona contained 148 priests, 110 churches, 91 parishes, 42 parochial schools, and a Catholic population of 123,756.
 By the time of his death in 1936, there were 197 priests, 129 churches, 111 parishes, 50 parochial schools, and a Catholic population that had fallen to 100,634 during the Great Depression.
-McCort laid the cornerstone for the new Cathedral of the Blessed Sacrament in May 1926 but construction temporarily came to a halt in 1929 due to the stock market crash, with the cathedral's dedication taking place in September 1931.
-In 1922, McCort established Altoona Catholic High School (now Bishop Guilfoyle High School) and Johnstown Catholic High School (renamed Bishop McCort High School in 1962).
+In 1922, McCort established Altoona Catholic High School (now Bishop Guilfoyle High School) and Johnstown Catholic High School in Johnstown, Pennsylvania.
+McCort laid the cornerstone for the new Cathedral of the Blessed Sacrament in May 1926, but construction temporarily halted in 1929 due to the stock market crash.
+The cathedral was finally dedicated in September 1931.

 On the occasion of his golden jubilee as a priest in October 1933, McCort was named an assistant to the papal throne by Pope Pius XI.

+Death and legacy

 In February 1936, McCort was admitted to Mercy Hospital at Johnstown after receiving injuries from a fall during a visit in Philadelphia.
-His health began to fail and he was in a coma for several days before his death on April 21, 1936.
+His health began to fail and he was in a coma for several days before his death in Johnstown on April 21, 1936.
 He is buried in the crypt of the Cathedral of the Blessed Sacrament.

+Johnstown Catholic High School is now Bishop McCort Catholic Academy.